mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

     type Algebra f a = f a -> a

-So for our `ExprF` type applying it to `String` will give us an algebra `ExprF String -> String`
+So for our `ExprF` type, applying it to `String` will give us an algebra `ExprF String -> String`

     printAlg :: ExprF String -> String